Hannibal046/Awesome-LLM/paper_list/chain_of_thougt.md

 ## Useful Resources

 - [Chain-of-Thoughts Papers](https://github.com/Timothyxxx/Chain-of-ThoughtsPapers) - A trend starts from "Chain of Thought Prompting Elicits Reasoning in Large Language Models".
+- [Reasoning using Language Models](https://github.com/atfortes/LM-Reasoning-Papers) - Collection of papers and resources on Reasoning using Language Models.